 |10:35 - 11:05 a.m.||Networking break|

 |11:25 a.m. - 12:05 p.m.||Facilitated workshop: Ideation practice|

 |1:25 - 2:45 p.m.||Facilitated workshop: Idea development and pitch|

 MaRS is within walking distance of most hotels in downtown Toronto, and is well-served by public transit (with direct connections to GO Transit and VIA Rail at Union Station).
 Parking is also available on-site.
 Click here for details and directions, or for information on accommodations with preferred rates.

 MaRS Discovery District

-MaRS Discovery District (@MaRSDD) in Toronto is the one of the world's largest urban innovation hubs.
-MaRS supports promising young ventures tackling key societal challenges in the health, cleantech and ICT sectors.
-In the last three years, these ventures have raised $1.3 billion in capital and earned $640 million in revenue.
+MaRS Discovery District (@MaRSDD) in Toronto is one of the world’s largest urban innovation hubs.
+MaRS supports promising young ventures that are tackling key challenges in the health, cleantech, finance & commerce, as well as work & learning sectors.
 In addition to helping startups launch, grow and scale, the MaRS community is dedicated to cross-disciplinary collaboration, commercialization of discoveries and driving ideas to impact.